 Ponds by Michael Wheat Announce New System for its Swimming Ponds in Response to the Growing Concerns Over Water Quality in the UK

-Leicester, England, March 18, 2024 (GLOBE NEWSWIRE) -- As the allure of wild water swimming rises, concerns about water safety and unregulated water standards in the UK have surged to the forefront of conversations.
+Leicester, England – As the allure of wild water swimming rises, concerns about water safety and unregulated water standards in the UK have surged to the forefront of conversations.
 Ponds by Michael Wheat, award-winning experts swimming ponds, is leading the way in addressing these concerns with the announcement of its new swimming pond system.

 Committed to revolutionising the approach of swimming pond safety in gardens across the UK, Ponds by Michael Wheat confronts the challenges of unregulated water standards that pose risks not only to cherished ecosystems but to families who seek peace and joy in their garden retreats.
 The company’s Michael Wheat System, integration of advanced safety measures, and the utilisation of state-of-the-art design practices ensure the pristine condition and security of water in every one of Ponds by Michael Wheat’s projects.